-- 3.20 Before a computerised system is brought into use, it should be confirmed as being capable of achieving the desired results including full traceability of distribution operations. - 3.21 A written detailed description of the system should be available (including diagrams where appropriate).
+3.20 Before a computerised system is brought into use, it should be confirmed as being capable of achieving the desired results.

+- 3.21 A written detailed description of the system should be available (including diagrams where appropriate).
 This should be kept up-to-date.
-The document should describe the principles, objectives, security measures and scope of the system and the main features, how the computerised system is used and the way it interacts with other systems.

-- 3.22 Data should only be entered into the computerised system or amended by persons authorised to do so. - 3.23 Data should be secured by physical or electronic means against wilful or accidental damage.
+The document should describe the principles, objectives, security measures and scope of the system and the main features, how the computerised system is used and the way it interacts with other systems. - 3.22 Data should only be entered into the computerised system or amended by persons authorised to do so. - 3.23 Data should be secured by physical or electronic means against wilful or accidental damage.
 Stored data should be checked for accessibility, durability and accuracy. - 3.24 Data should be protected by backing up at regular intervals.
 Back up data should be stored for a period stated in national legislation but at least 5 years at a separate, secure location. - 3.25 Procedures to be followed if the system fails or breaks down should be defined.
-This should include systems for the restoration of data that should be obtained in a timeframe compatible with recalls requested by competent authorities.
+This should include systems for the restoration of data.